-And now we open the fabric and fold it (with the good side of the fabric left inside), bringing our two marks together, thus forming a triangle.
+And now we open the fabric and fold (with the good part of the fabric staying inside), bringing our two sides together thus forming a triangle.

 That is, if you look at the drawing above, what we want is to fold over the dashed line, where the point F will rest on the pointG .

 What we want to achieve is to sew the sides together AC with EF and sides BD with GH.
 And that is what makes this pattern special.
-When completed you will see that the seams start from the center front and from the center back and in the middle it has a large equilateral triangle.
+When it is finished you will see that the seams start from the center front and from the center back and in the middle it has a large equilateral triangle.

 That is, it will look exactly like this: